Process for student respondents. For concerns regarding actions of faculty or staff, see procedures here.

 a.
 Support.
 The complainant and respondent will each be assigned a dean to help them navigate the process.
 Each party can bring the supporting dean with them for all parts of the process, including the investigation.
 Deans assigned to support students will not be part of a hearing panel regarding those students.
 Both the complainant and respondent have the right to have an advisor of their choosing present with them for all parts of the process, including any meeting with campus officials, with the hearing panel, and with the investigator.
 The advisor can speak to the complainant/respondent at any time during the process but cannot speak directly to the investigator or to the hearing panel.
 The complainant and respondent may bring one advisor with them – either the dean or the other advisor of their choosing – to any part of the process.

 b.
-Both parties have full access to the support services in the Health Center and Psychological Counseling Services throughout the process.
+Both parties have full access to the support services in the Health Center and Psychological Counseling Services throughout the process, so long as they are enrolled students.